Morrissey Boulevard: Southline Boston

 In December 2015, The Boston Globe announced it would move its headquarters from 135 Morrissey to Exchange Place in Downtown Boston.
 In 1958, The Boston Globe moved from its original location on Washington Street to the Morrissey location until moving in January 2017.
 In November 2014, The Boston Globe entered into a purchase and sale agreement with Winstanley Enterprises for 135 Morrissey that Winstanley withdrew from in February 2015.
 In July 2016, The Boston Globe agreed to sell 135 Morrissey to Center Court Properties for $80 million which Center Court cancelled in May 2017.
 In August 2017, The Boston Globe agreed to sell 135 Morrissey to the Nordblom Company.
 In October 2017, Nordblom proposed renovating and re-using the facility for high tech and robotics companies to the Columbia-Savin Hill Civic Association, and Nordblom filed a letter of intent for the proposal with the BPDA the following month.
 In December 2017, The Boston Globe sold 135 Morrissey to Nordblom for $81 million, and the following month, Nordblom filed a project notification form with the BPDA for a $200 million project called The BEAT to redevelop the property into a biotechnology and advanced manufacturing facility.
+In March 2018, Nordblom announced an agreement with the DCR to contribute to the maintenance of Patten's Cove for at least 10 years (with the DCR retaining ownership) at a public meeting for their proposal to redevelop the 135 Morrissey property.

 In April 2018, the Nordblom proposal was approved by the BPDA, and the Nordblom proposal was approved by the Zoning Board of Appeals the following August.
 In February 2019, Nordblom received a building permit for The BEAT.
 In August 2021, Nordblom announced that tenants would begin to occupy The BEAT the following spring as well as a partnership with Beacon Capital Partners.
 In January 2022, Beacon and Nordblom announced a proposal at a public meeting to construct a 6-story building on-site at The BEAT for biotechnology company tenants.

-In February 2022, the NOBULL sportswear manufacturing company announced that it would be the first tenant at The BEAT and begin to occupy its space the following September, and in the same month, Beacon and Nordblom requested support from the Columbia-Savin Hill Civic Association on an application for animal testing at The BEAT.
+In February 2022, the NoBull announced that it would be the first tenant at The BEAT and begin to occupy its space the following September, while Flagship Pioneering was in negotiations for space in the facility.
+In the same month, Beacon and Nordblom requested support from the Columbia-Savin Hill Civic Association on an application for animal testing at The BEAT.
 In April 2022, Beacon announced to the Columbia-Savin Hill Civic Association that it would apply for a liquor license for a restaurant at The BEAT.

 In June 2022, the Columbia-Savin Hill Civic Association approved the Beacon-Nordblom proposal for a 6-story building at the site of The BEAT and their liquor license application for the main facility, while Beacon proposed renaming the complex as Southline Boston.
-In November 2022, Beacon and the Massachusetts Biotechnology Council announced that a 4,000 square foot training center featuring three certificate programs for prospective technicians and lab assistants would open at 135 Morrissey in 2023.
+In November 2022, Beacon and the Massachusetts Biotechnology Council announced that the latter would create a 4,000 square foot training center featuring three certificate programs for prospective technicians and lab assistants at Southline Boston.
+In March 2023, Beacon filed a project change notice with the BPDA for the additional 6-story building at 135 Morrissey to include a skyway connecting the new building with the main facility and more office space, while Portal Innovations, a Chicago-based biotech venture capital firm, announced that it would open a location at Southline Boston in partnership with Beacon and ZoE Life Sciences.
+In July 2023, the Massachusetts Biotechnology Council held an official groundbreaking ceremony for the training center (named "Bioversity"), and the training center hosted a conference for residents and prospective trainees at the site in September 2023.
+In January 2024, the training center opened.